-Australia’s Oceanic neighbor, New Zealand, is very similar socioeconomically and did not implement firearm regulations like those of Australia, which makes it a good control variable to compare to Australia when it comes to actual results in shootings.
+Australia’s Oceanic neighbor, New Zealand, is very similar socioeconomically and did not implement firearm regulations like those of Australia at the time, which makes it a good control variable to compare to Australia when it comes to actual results in shootings.
 A Justice Policy Journal study showed that there was no substantial statistical difference in shootings between Australia and New Zealand since the program.

 The declining gun murder rate prior to the ban is important too.
 Multiple studies, including the Justice Policy Journal study, show that before and after 1996, Australia’s gun homicide rate is declining at a constant rate.

 The American Medical Association found that there was no direct decrease resulting from the 1996 buyback program.
 A decrease in homicides in Australia cannot be attributed to the Australian program, so we should not weigh it as a viable solution in Australia.
 How, then, could this be applied to the United States?

 It cannot be, really at all.
 America and Australia are very different countries.
 National Review went on to look into how exactly a program even remotely similar to this would occur in the United States.